niquewoodhouse/niquewoodhouse.github.io/about.md

 ---
 layout: default
 featureImg: assets/peaceYo.jpg
 headline: Good design has the potential to create positive change - I’m always looking for opportunities to contribute to that, in any industry.
-subtitle: Thank you for looking at my work.
-For reals, thank you.
-I'm a London based designer looking for freelance product design gigs.<a href="mailto:nique.shjm.woodhouse@gmail.com">nique.shjm.woodhouse@gmail.com</a> <a href="tel:+4407948888909">+44 0 7948 888 909</a>
 ---

 <div class="wider h100 saturate1 pos5050 greyscale1_saturate1 bgCover" style="background-image:url('{{ page.featureImgs}}')">